-During our community engagement people told us they want to have confidence and trust in their elected representatives and want a genuine partnership with Council where their voices are heard and their opinions respected.
+HE3 Our built environment blends with the natural environment genuine partnership with Council where their voices are heard and their opinions respected.
 Our community wants resources to be used efficiently and responsibly.
 People want Council to act locally but to also work effectively and collaboratively with other levels of government, private sector organisations and community groups to drive economic and social prosperity.
 The outcomes we are after are: